SvenjaHalfter/svenjahalfter.github.io/_pages/publications.md

 Brasier, M. J., McCormack, S., Bax, N., Caccavo, J. A., Cavan, E., Ericson, J. A., Figuerola, B., Hancock, A., **Halfter, S.** et al. (2020).
 [Overcoming the Obstacles Faced by Early Career Researchers in Marine Science : Lessons From the Marine Ecosystem Assessment for the Southern Ocean](https://doi.org/10.3389/fmars.2020.00692).
 Frontiers in Marine Science, 7 (August), 1–9.

-Sakurai, H., Moteki, M., Shimada, K., Tachibana, A., Yasuda, M., Tanaka, A., Hamamoto, H., Weldrick, C., **Halfter, S.** et al. (2020).
-[Plankton sampling by the training vessel Umitaka-maru in the Indian sector of the Southern Ocean in the austral summer of 2020](https://www.researchgate.net/publication/343442106_Plankton_sampling_by_the_training_vessel_Umitaka-maru_in_the_Indian_sector_of_the_Southern_Ocean_in_the_austral_summer_of_2020).
-JARE DATA REPORTS (Marine Biology), 67, 1–8.

 **Halfter, S.**, & Coleman, C. O. (2019).
 [Chevreuxiopsis franki gen. n., sp. n.
 (Crustacea, Amphipoda,Thoriellidae ) from the deep sea southwest of Tasmania](https://doi.org/10.3897/zse.95.32548).
 Zoosystematics and Evolution, 95(1), 125–132.

-## Reports (Internal/public)
+## Reports (Internal/external)

 **Halfter, S.** (2023).
 Integrating a zooplankton component in the Munida time-series.
 Internal report to the OCOF-program Flux and Productivity funded by NIWA's Strategic Science Investment Fund.
-Submitted in June 4p.
+Submitted in June 2023.
+Internal report, 4p.

+Sakurai, H., Moteki, M., Shimada, K., Tachibana, A., Yasuda, M., Tanaka, A., Hamamoto, H., Weldrick, C., **Halfter, S.** et al. (2020).
+[Plankton sampling by the training vessel Umitaka-maru in the Indian sector of the Southern Ocean in the austral summer of 2020](https://www.researchgate.net/publication/343442106_Plankton_sampling_by_the_training_vessel_Umitaka-maru_in_the_Indian_sector_of_the_Southern_Ocean_in_the_austral_summer_of_2020).
+JARE DATA REPORTS (Marine Biology), 67, 1–8.

 ## Other publications